yowainwright/sassimple/README.md

 - Use _Sassimple_ mixins or don't.
 - Use a css framework or don't.
 - 🛠 **0% css inprint on install**

+## Why

+- The need the use frameworks while simultaneously not wanting their overhead for things the project doesn't need
+- The need to have a place to quickly reference already written awesome sass mixins

 ## Examples